statuspal/statuspal/README.md

 ## Self hosted Statuspal

 Alternatively you can host your own instance of Statuspal, if you want to go this way head over to our [wiki page](https://github.com/statuspal/statuspal/wiki/Self-hosted-Statuspal).

+## Contributors

+Contributions to Statuspal are very welcome!
+To setup your development environment go ahead and follow [this guide](https://github.com/statuspal/statuspal/wiki/Development).